 Stateless Dignity adopts a three-pronged approach to advancing the wellbeing of stateless people:

-- Direct Services.
-In the long run, Stateless Dignity aims to provide direct assistance to those persons and families seeking to relocate and/or return to their ancestral homelands in Myanmar.
+Asylum Support.
+In the long run, SDP aims to support those persons and families seeking to relocate to safe, welcoming asylum nations.
 We plan to help these stateless people to make the journey safely, affordably, and legally to those nations that are willing to host them, and where they will be able to pursue their own dreams.
 Be it for their own work or education, for that of their children, or, at the most fundamental level, for the simple enjoyment of being treated with basic human dignity: it is only once the challenge of mere survival is overcome that life's other joys, challenges, and rewards can be pursued.